Cloth Diaper Frequently Asked Questions

 We here at Molly’s Suds understand that washing cloth diapers can be a real challenge, no matter what detergent you use.
 This is why we have compiled a troubleshooting guide to answer all of your questions.
 If you are using our soap and can’t seem to find an answer here please get in touch with our customer service team.

 Solution: This smell is caused by an excess build-up of ammonia.
 Urine contains ammonia salts and if not washed correctly, they build-up over time and the smell will get progressively worse.
 In the worst cases, the ammonia will cause a “burn” that causes a bright red and flat rash that can be painful.
 You need to strip your diapers of the ammonia.
-Try soaking your diapers overnight in a product like RLR and then do several hot washes with no detergent.
+Try soaking your diapers overnight in a product like RLR Laundry Treatment and then do several hot washes with no detergent.
 If you are comfortable, use a 1/4-cup of chlorine bleach while stripping*.
 For future washes to avoid more build-up try using more hot water and not letting diapers sit for long periods of time before washing.
 If you are using diapers with a microfiber insert be aware that ammonia is most likely to occur is this material.*See your diaper manufacturer’s guidelines before using bleach or other additives.
 Using certain products can void your warranty.

-Side note: Ammonia will naturally occur when diapers sit for a while, only be concerned with the smell is extremely strong, occurs immediately after your child wets the diaper, or smells of ammonia when clean.
+Side note: Ammonia will naturally occur when diapers sit for a while, only be concerned when the smell is extremely strong, occurs immediately after your child wets the diaper, or smells of ammonia when clean.

 Solution: Diapers not getting clean enough cause barnyard stink.
 Try adjusting the amount of detergent you are using by adding just a bit more.
 Start with adding ¼ of our scoop more and go from there.
 Clean diapers should not smell dirty when clean and still wet, or clean and dry.